Convoy OG 82

+Photograph of British sloop HMS Stork.

 OG 82 was an Allied convoy of the OG (Outward to Gibraltar) series during World War II.

 The action involving this convoy resulted in the destruction of a U-boat, and also had consequences for German U-boat strategy.

 Forces involved

 OG 82 comprised 17 ships outward bound to Gibraltar, carrying war materials and trade goods.